nativelibs4java/Scalaxy/Streams/README.md

 # TODO

-* Remove lingering untypecheck calls
 * Null tests for tuple unapply withFilter calls
-* Experiment with more optimization metrics: number of intermediate collections instead of lambdaCount?
-* Make sure scala-library builds with the plugin (safe mode)
+* Make sure scala-library builds with the plugin (safe mode), again.
 * Fix `a pure expression does nothing in statement position` warnings.
+* Remove any lingering references to untypecheck
+* Experiment with more optimization metrics: number of intermediate collections seems better than lambdaCount?
 * Improve performance tests with compilation time, binary size and peak memory usage measurements:

   ```scala